 General guidelines for administering CHIP are established by the Federal government.
 However, specific eligibility requirements and scope of services is determined by the state.
 The program is geared to help working families obtain care they could not otherwise afford.

-General Program RequirementsIn order to qualify for this benefit program, you must be a resident of Pennsylvania, under 19 years of age or pregnant, not covered by health insurance (including Medicaid), and a U.S. national, citizen, legal alien, or permanent resident.
+General Program RequirementsIn order to qualify for this benefit program, you must be a resident of Pennsylvania, under 19 years of age or be a primary caregiver with a child under the age of 19, pregnant, not covered by health insurance (including Medicaid), and a U.S. national, citizen, legal alien, or permanent resident.

 Depending on your income level, you may have to pay a premium for coverage.
 Please see this state's program information for details.